-Wondering what to watch next?
+Wondering what to watch/read next?
 Pick a new topic below and start watching from the beginning.

-You're welcome to watch Python Morsels screencasts in any order, but if you're completely new to a topic I recommend watching the videos for that topic in the order below.
+If you're completely new to a topic I recommend watching the videos for that topic in order.
 Make sure to come back to this page later, as the contents of each topic will change as new videos are released each week.
+Looking for what's new?
+There's a reverse chronological list here.

 for loops in Python don't have indexes.